erciomunoz/academic-kickstart-1/content/home/experience.md

   location = "Washington DC"
   date_start = "2018-07-01"
   date_end = "2019-06-30"
-  description = """Work on regional study about fiscal policy in LAC."""
+  description = """Work on background papers for a regional study about fiscal policy in LAC."""

 [[experience]]
   title = "Consultant at the Labor Markets Division"